 Boot Camp was an American reality television series that premiered weekly on the Fox television network.
 Scott Messick and Chris Penchin directed the show in the style of other reality and game show television series.
 The first and only season of the series aired in March of 2001, and was cancelled due to similarities to another reality television show, Survivor, produced by Mark Burnett who initially sued the series.
 The series aired for a total of nine one-hour long episodes, with the season finale being a two-part episode that aired on May 23, 2001.
-You can watch it online when you sign up for Time Warner Cable Internet Service.
+You can watch this interesting show online when you subscribe to Time Warner Internet Service.

 Like most reality television series, Boot Camp challenged a small group of people to work with one another in order to win a grand prize at the completion of the series.
 In this case, there was a first-place winner, who would be awarded $500,000 and a second-place runner up who would be awarded $100,000.